Jeep Wrangler Review 2025: Price, specs & boot space

 You can’t really criticise the Wrangler too much for its shortage of handling precision, given the sort of car it is, but you can’t ignore the fact that the steering is very slow and overly light, while the sloppy body control means you’ll find yourself slowing down for bends much more than you would in a more conventional SUV.

-The diesel engine has a distinctly agricultural sound at all times, and the noise and vibration you’re subjected to increase as the revs rise, although neither ever gets to intolerable levels.
-That said, it really suits the rough-and-tumble character of the car.
-It’s funny, because the petrol is considerably quieter and smoother, but somehow it doesn’t feel quite as appropriate in a car like this.
+The diesel suited the Wrangler's rough-and-tumble persona.
+But not to worry, because the petrol is considerably quieter and smoother, but somehow it doesn’t feel quite as appropriate in a car like this.

 Otherwise, the blunt shape of the front end means you hear a fair amount of noise from the wind rushing over the top of the windscreen, and it catches the large door mirrors as well.
-The wide tyres kick up a fair amount of road noise, too, and if you pick a version with knobbly off-road tyres, noise levels will increase dramatically, turning from a murmur into a proper rumble.
-This isn’t a quiet way to travel, then, but in fairness, that’s not what it’s built for.
+The wide tyres kick up a fair amount of road noise, too.

 There aren’t many cars these days that don’t manage to achieve the full five stars in Euro NCAP crash tests, so for the latest Wrangler to score just one is a fairly spectacular failure.
 And, if you read the detailed report, it looks like it was pretty lucky to get that.